 helm repo add cequence https://cequence.gitlab.io/helm-charts

-Create a dedicated namespace for the Cequence Sensor.
+helm repo update - Run the following command to create a dedicated namespace for the Cequence Sensor.

 kubectl create ns cq-sensor